ChriquiGuy/Balloon_Detection/README.md

 pip3 install requirements.txt
 ```

-You can download pre-traind weigths from [here](https://drive.google.com/open?id=1BvUSgcQjQStZ_KaCYjakzfNXBeLrzMvS)
+You can download pre-trained weigths from [here](https://drive.google.com/open?id=1BvUSgcQjQStZ_KaCYjakzfNXBeLrzMvS)
 (Locate the weigths in the project root folder)

 ## Usage